-In 1918 the Jones brothers sold the brewery to G. W. C. Oland.
-R. Keltie Jones, Sr. was a charter member of the Loyalist Society formed in Saint John in 1889, having a Loyalist great-grandfather, Josiah Jones.
-R. Keltie Jones, Sr. was very active in Saint John’s elite social circles and his son went on to be a supporter of the New Brunswick Museum.
+In 1918, the Jones brothers sold the brewery to G. W. C. Oland.
+R. Keltie Jones Sr. was a charter member of the Loyalist Society, formed in Saint John in 1889, and he had a Loyalist great-grandfather, Josiah Jones.
+Active in the city’s elite social circles, R. Keltie Jones Sr. passed on his legacy to his son, who later became a supporter of the New Brunswick Museum.